IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/internal-use.rst

 [InternalUse]
 =============

-Used to mark a property or method for internal use.
+Used to mark a type, property or method for internal use.
 Internal Use members are:

 - Not exposed via the API.
 - Not present in the generated TypeScript view models.